eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

 </pre>

-####Get ioFabric Container Configuration
+####Get ioFog Container Configuration

-This endpoint provides the JSON configuration strings for all of the containers that should be running on the ioFabric instance.
+This endpoint provides the JSON configuration strings for all of the containers that should be running on the ioFog instance.
 Note that the container configuration JSON strings are escaped.
 This is because they are being delivered inside a JSON response and we don't want these configuration strings to become part fo the actual response object.
 We want the strings to be unescaped and passed to the containers without being parsed.

 #####Endpoint